snwfdhmp/llm/README.md

 ## Usage

 ```
-$ llm what is the meaning of life?
+$ llm "what is the meaning of life?
 default model prompting
 $ llm --model text-davinci-003 "what is the meaning of life?"
 use text-davinci-003